 Have you been charged with a misdemeanor?

-Marcus D. Wilcox has personally handled over a thousand cases such as these throughout his career in Livingston County and is exceptionally familiar with the procedures, practices, Judges and prosecutors.
+Marcus D. Wilcox has personally handled over 2,500 cases such as these throughout his career in Livingston County and is exceptionally familiar with the procedures, practices, Judges and prosecutors.
 He will help you clearly understand your rights and options and achieve the best

 possible outcome for your situation during this difficult time in your life.